-The process of nomination is done by a team of the national council, where the narrow down to a list of 10 people from the 100 nominated people.
+The process of nomination is done by a team of the National Council, where they narrow down to a list of 10 people from the 100 nominated people.

 Hon.
-Dr. Mwaura M. Isaac won the Malaika Activist of the year which came after he was given the Chief of burning spear award which was given by the president during Jamuhuri day 2016.
+Dr. Mwaura M. Isaac won the Malaika Activist of the year which came after he was given the Chief of Burning Spear Award which was given by the president during Jamuhuri Day in 2016.
 Among other people who won the Malaika Awards include;

 • Malaika Young Achiever in the Arts was awarded to BABELYN MUKILA